TobiasMue91/tobiasmue91.github.io/README.md

 ~99.9% of the code has been written and improved by ChatGPT. https://chat.openai.com/

 Some games contain graphics (mostly background images).
-Those have been generated with the help of MidJourney .
+Those have been generated with the help of MidJourney.

+No cookies, tracking or server-sided data saving is done in this project.
+All tools are client-sided, limited to JS, CSS and HTML and therefore somewhat safe to use.

 **View current version:**